voxpupuli/puppet-zabbix/README.md

 This module make uses of this gem: https://github.com/express42/zabbixapi With this gem it is possible to create/update hosts/proxy in ruby easy.

+##Upgrade
 With release 1.0.0 the zabbix::server class is split into 3 classes:
  - zabbix::web
  - zabbix::server
  - zabbix::database

 Now you can use 3 machines for each purpose.
 This is something for the bigger environments to spread the load.

+When upgrading from 0.x.x to 1.x.x, be aware of the following changes:
+  - Choose the correct zabbix setup for your environment *:
+    - Single node
+    - Multi node
+  - Path changes for the database ".done" file.
+Create the following files in /etc/zabbix/:
+    - /etc/zabbix/.schema.done
+    - /etc/zabbix/.images.done
+    - /etc/zabbix/.data.done
+  - Rename of the following parameters:
+    - dbtype --> database_type
+    - dbhost --> database_host
+    - dbuser --> database_user
+    - dbpass --> database_password
+    - dbschema --> database_schema
+    - dbname --> database_name
+    - dbsocket --> database_socket
+    - dbport --> database_port

+\* check [this](#usage-zabbix-server) document/paragraph how to setup your environment.
+There were multiple changes to make this work (Like moving parameters to other (new) classes).

+In case I missed something, please let me know and will update this document.

 ##Setup
 As this puppet module contains specific components for zabbix, you'll need to specify which you want to install.
 Every zabbix component has his own zabbix:: class.
 Here you'll find each component.